audministrator/Numark-Mixstream-Pro/README.md

 * Added MoveFocusForward and show_microphone binding
 * Many variables are now declared with let instead of var
 * pregain value now set during play_aux_1
-* Play button is now a script with shift support
+* Play button is now a script with shift support : activates Vinyl Break Effect
 * Track_loaded now removes loops and only sets LEDs on hotcue buttons that are loaded
 * Hotcue toggle now works when the song is playing
 * Saved loops can now be triggered from a hotcue
 * Default autoloop is doubled
-* Added Vinyl Break Effect